Coal worker's pneumoconiosis (CWP) is a lung disease that results from breathing in dust from coal, graphite, or man-made carbon over a long time.

 Ask your provider about treating and managing coal worker’s pneumoconiosis.
 Information can be found at the American Lung Association: Treating and Managing Coal Worker's Pneumoconiosis website: www.lung.org/lung-health-diseases/lung-disease-lookup/black-lung/treating-and-managing

 Outcome for the simple form is usually good.
 It rarely causes disability or death.
 The complicated form may cause shortness of breath that worsens over time.

 Wear a protective mask when working around coal, graphite, or man-made carbon.
+Follow directions to prevent high-level exposure.
 Companies should enforce the maximum permitted dust levels.
 Avoid smoking.